elfsternberg/wp-illustrated-recent-posts/readme.md

 default-widgets.php.

-Implement a per-post styling filter that allows us to colorize each image as seen at theverge.com.
+Implement a per-post styling filter that allows us to colorize each image as seen at theverge.com, as well as alter the opacity, depending upon the user's wishes.

 Implement variable display fields (author, date, comment count) on each article.